-At the Ordinary Meeting of the General Assembly of 2018 held in the current period, it has been decided to increase the share capital of the mentioned company by TL 3,982,230, all to be covered by common receivables.
+At the Ordinary Meeting of the General Assembly of 2018, it has been decided to increase the share capital of the mentioned company by TL 3,982,230, all to be covered by common receivables.
 Whereas the Bank's and Türkiye Sınai Kalkınma Bankası A.Ş.' ownership ratio in the company has not changed, the nominal value of the shares owned increased from TL 6 to TL 461,833 and from TL 1 to TL 64,403 respectively.
 These amounts are recognised under Assets Held for Sale and Discontinued Operations account.

-The remaining loan amount after the capital increase of the mentioned company amounting to TL 2,149,813 (31.12.2018: TL 2,417,587) is accounted under "Loans at fair value through profit or loss".
-The amount of impairment recognised for the total asset converted into loan and capital is TL 286,360 and is classified under the specified item.
+The remaining loan amount after the capital increase of the mentioned company amounting to TL 2,149,813 (31 December 2019: TL 2,149,813) is accounted under "Loans at fair value through profit or loss".
+The amount of impairment recognised for the total asset converted into loan and capital is TL 1,133,758 and is classified under the specified item.

 Assets, which are converted into loan and capital, amounted TL 2,676,049 are measured at fair value in scope of "IFRS 9 Financial Instruments" and "IFRS 5 Assets Held for Sale and Discontinued Operations".
 The mentioned loan's fair value is determined by an independent valuation company, considering the various valuation method such as discounted cash flows, similar market multipliers, similar transaction multipliers in the same sector, market value and analyst reports.
 The potential changes in the fundamental estimations and assumptions in the valuation work may affect the carrying fair value of the asset.
+As of the reporting date, the Bank has re-evaluated the fair value of the financial asset by considering the current market conditions and macroeconomic indicators and has not made any changes in the current value of the asset at the end of the year.
 Balance of related asset is followed in financial statements as Level 3 within the scope of "IFRS 13 Fair Value Measurement" standard.

-If the case that the growth rate and risk-free return rate on investment used in the discounted cash flow method in the valuation report are increased or decreased by 0.25%, provided that all other variables are constant, the total value of assets recognised in the financial statements and profit before tax will increase by about 63 million (full amount) or decrease 56 million TL (full amount).
+If the growth rate and risk-free return rate on investment used in the discounted cash flow method in the valuation report are increased or decreased by 0.25%, provided that all other variables are constant, the total value of assets recognised in the financial statements and profit before tax will increase by about 63 million (full amount) or decrease 56 million TL (full amount).